Asset Publisher

 International offices and programmes

-As part of a sustainable development policy, the commitment to democracy, rule of law, freedom and social market economy plays a prominent role for the Konrad-Adenauer-Stiftung.
-For this reason, we engage with our international offices worldwide, promoting democratic structures and processes, and thus helping to empower relevant players to play a role in successful and sustainable social, economic, and ecological development.
+The commitment to democracy, the rule of law, freedom, and the social market economy plays a significant role for the Konrad-Adenauer-Stiftung’s sustainable development policy.
+For this reason, we are active worldwide with our international offices, promoting democratic structures and thus helping relevant stakeholders empower themselves to contribute to a socially, economically and ecologically sustainable development.

 Multinational Development Dialogue